 Generic trouble codes like the code P0606 apply to most cars that come with on-board diagnostics (OBD).
-When this code appears on the code reader or scanner, among the first questions most people tend to ask themselves is, “What is the P0606 code?”
+When this code appears on the code reader or scanner, among the first questions most people tend to ask themselves is, “what is the P0606 code?”
 Read on to find out more about this code, its symptoms, and causes.

 What Does the P0606 Code Mean?

 Diagnostic Trouble Code (DTC) P0606 stands for “Control Module Processor.”
 It is a non-specific, generic powertrain DTC indicating that there’s an error being detected in the powertrain control module (PCM).
+The engine controller (PCM/ECM) is basically a computer complete with RAM and ECU that processes inputs and fires output drivers as part of the programming algorithms.

 The primary job of the PCM is to control certain aspects of the engine and transmission.
-Sensors provide input data to the PCM, then the module uses that data to control a variety of output, ranging from the fuel injectors to the transmission shift solenoids.
+Sensors provide input data to the PCM, then the module uses that data to control a variety of outputs, ranging from the fuel injectors to the transmission shift solenoids.

 Note: The definition of code P0606 may be different depending on the vehicle manufacturer.
 Consult the appropriate repair manual or repair database for the exact code definition.